How to Prevent and Stop Baby Hiccups

-It’s not unusual for your baby to get hiccups from time to time.
+It’s not unusual for your newborn or older infant to get hiccups from time to time.
 Most babies do!
 Hiccups are usually nothing to worry about, and you can do a couple of simple things to help prevent them.
-When hiccups occur, they’ll usually go away on their own after a few minutes but read on to find out how you can help alleviate them more quickly.
+When hiccups occur, they’ll usually go away on their own after a few minutes but read on to find out why newborns get hiccups, and how you can help alleviate or prevent them.

 What Causes Hiccups in Newborns and Babies?